IvanSunjg/Advanced-Vision/mlp-cluster/README.md

     pip install 'git+https://github.com/IvanSunjg/Advanced-Vision.git#egg=avgmentations&subdirectory=avgmentations'
     ```

-2. Make sure that you are in the `Advanced-Vision/mlp-cluster/` directory
+2. Make sure that you are in the `Advanced-Vision/mlp-cluster/` directory.
-3. Make sure that the image training folder, `train`, and the ResNet50 pretrained model, `resnet50_fconv_model_best.pth.tar`, are located in the `Advanced-Vision/mlp-cluster/` directory
+3. Make sure that the image training folder, `train/`, and the ResNet50 pretrained model, `resnet50_fconv_model_best.pth.tar`, are located in the `Advanced-Vision/mlp-cluster/` directory.
 4. Define your experiment in [`experiment.py`](experiment.py)
     * To define an experiment, you have to add a function to [`experiment.py`](experiment.py) with the name of your experiment, its hyperparameters as the function parameters, and have the return value be an "update-transforms" Python dictionary.
         1. **Naming Convention**: For experiment names, we would like to use the following convention to make it clear what augmentations the experiment performs and how they are linked.
-            * Non-basic data augmentations are written in lowercase and joined using underscores in the order they are applied, i.e. if an experiment applies `AugMix` and then `CutOut` on all images, then its name would be `augmix_cutout`
+            * Non-basic data augmentations are written in lowercase and joined using underscores in the order they are applied, i.e. if an experiment applies `AugMix` and then `CutOut` on all images, then its name would be `augmix_cutout`.
-            * Different augmentations that are used during different epochs are joined using `then` and underscores, i.e. if an experiment applies `MixUp` for the first few epochs and then applies no advanced augmentations (aka `default`) afterwards, then its name would be `mixup_then_default`
+            * Different augmentations that are used during different epochs are joined using `then` and underscores, i.e. if an experiment applies `MixUp` for the first few epochs and then applies no advanced augmentations (aka `default`) afterwards, then its name would be `mixup_then_default`.
         2. **"update-transforms" Python dictionary**: The "update-transforms" Python dictionary is a dictionary that defines what augmentations to apply at what epoch.
 The keys are integers that define the epoch at which a transform is applied, and the value for each epoch key is the transform to apply at that epoch.
 The transform can be any augmentation(s) from `torchvision.transforms`, `albumentations` (untested), or `avgmentations`.
         3. **Examples**